THE SECRET KEEPER OF JAIPUR: Alka Joshi’s Aloo Gobi Matar Subji

 I make this dish often in my own kitchen.
 I don’t think it’s anywhere near as sumptuous as what my mother used to make, but as I peel the potatoes and chop the cauliflower, I feel her gentle hands guiding me, as Lakshmi might have done for Radha or Malik in her own kitchen.

-Also see Alka Joshi’s recipe for The Henna Artist (Royal Rabri)
+Also, see Alka Joshi’s recipes for The Henna Artist (Royal Rabri) and ˆThe Perfumist of Paris (Chickpea Curry ) Chole

 Alka Joshi’s Aloo Gobi Matar Subji (Curried Vegetables)